pocean2001/rffootprint/README.md

 ```
 footprint.__init__(name='name', center=(0,0), board=(0,0))
-   - 'board' sets the size of the board; used by 'flip'
+   - 'board' sets the size of the board (used by 'flip')
    - 'center' sets the center point of the footprint
    - 'name' sets the name of the footprint